 The scientific and technical information in respect of the McCoy-Cove Project contained in this Schedule "A" is supported by and summarized from the technical report titled "Preliminary Economic Assessment for the Cove Project, Lander County, Nevada" (the "McCoy-Cove Report").
 The McCoy-Cove Report was prepared by Dagny Odell, P.E. and Laura Symmes, RM-SME of Practical Mining LLC ("Practical Mining") and Tommaso Roberto Raponi, P.Eng. of TR Raponi Consulting Ltd. (collectively, the "authors") and is dated January 25, 2021, with an effective date of January 1, 2021.
-Each of the authors is a qualified person for the purposes of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("Ni 43-101").
+Each of the authors is a qualified person for the purposes of National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+Unless otherwise indicated, the information in this Schedule "A" is provided as of the effective date of the McCoy-Cove Report.